Scooby-Doo! The Sword and the Scoob: Plot

-The movie opens with a clip of an episode from Thundarr the Barbarian watched by an airport passenger on his tablet computer.
-Hearing a noise from outside the airplane, he lifts the shade of his window, revealing a gremlin monster outside on the wing, damaging it with his claws.
-While the passengers watch in terror, Shaggy, Scooby-Doo, Fred, Daphne and Velma managed to capture the monster with a parachute.
-Dropping off the monster for the police, the gang unmask him revealing himself to disgruntled passenger, Herman Ellinger who had a grudge against airlines.
-The gang discover DNA evidence revealing Shaggy's ancestry came from a village in England.
+The movie opens with a clip of an episode from Thundarr the Barbarian watched by an airplane passenger on his tablet computer.
+Hearing a noise from outside the airplane, he lifts the shade of his window, revealing a gremlin monster outside on the wing, damaging it with its claws.
+While the passengers watch in terror, Shaggy, Scooby-Doo, Fred, Daphne, and Velma manage to capture the monster with a parachute.
+Dropping off the monster for the police, the gang unmask him, revealing him to be a disgruntled passenger, Herman Ellinger, who had a grudge against airlines.
+The gang discovers DNA evidence revealing that Shaggy's ancestry came from a village in England.

-Clips of the gang's trip of England plays over the opening credits.
-The gang arrives at the village to learn more about Shaggy's ancestors and they discover that Shaggy is descended from a legendary knight who thwarted an attempt by evil sorceress Morgan le Fay to steal the throne of Camelot from its ruler, King Arthur.
+Clips of the gang's trip to England play over the opening credits.
+The gang arrives at the village to learn more about Shaggy's ancestors, and they discover from the townspeople led by Mayor Saunders that Shaggy is descended from a legendary knight who thwarted an attempt by evil sorceress Morgan le Fay to steal the throne of Camelot from its ruler, King Arthur.

 That night, Morgan le Fay attacks the gang and sends them back in time to the time of King Arthur.
 Realizing they're playing a part in the kingdom's legend, the gang decides to follow history until they can get back to the future.
 Their plan becomes complicated when Shaggy pulls out Excalibur from the stone and inadvertently challenges King Arthur's right to the throne.
-However, Arthur explains that the right to the throne must be decided by a competition between knights.
-Shaggy chose Fred on his team, and Arthur gets the entire Order of the Round Table.
+However, King Arthur explains that the right to the throne must be decided by a competition between knights.
+Shaggy chose Fred on his team, and King Arthur got the entire Order of the Round Table.